U8NWXD/batch_crop/docs/contributing.rst

 #.
 Follow the instructions in :doc:`index` to get set up with the
    code base.
 #.
+To run the tests, you will need some more packages.
+Install them by running
+   ``pip install -r requirements_test.txt``
+#.
 Open an issue on
    `GitHub <https://github.com/U8NWXD/batch_crop>`_
    describing the changes you'd like to make.
 This is important